Ani-droid-ui/Flappyheart/README.md

 # Flappyheart
-FlappyHeart is an aesthetically pleasing alternative to the original Flappy Bird™️, now available to play on Poki!
+FlappyHeart is an alternative to the original Flappy Bird™️!
 How to Play:
 Mobile: Tap
 Desktop: Click or press Spacebar